 - Sift your powdered sugar.
 To get rid of any lumps.
 This will make whisking a smooth glaze that much easier!

 - Slowly add the wet ingredients.
-1 TBSP at a time.
+1 tablespoon at a time.
 Powdered sugar brands vary in terms of how fine the sugar is powdered.
 Also!
 Some brands add cornstarch to reduce clumping, which is going to alter how much liquid you’ll need, as cornstarch is a thickening agent.

 - The Ribbon Test.
 The glaze is perfect when a thick ribbon pours slowly off the whisk and back into the bowl.
 The ribbon will sit on the surface for a few seconds before slowly melting back into the rest of the icing.